kostko/libcurvecpr-asio/README.md

 ## Installation

 Requires a patched version of libcurvecpr from [kostko/libcurvecpr](https://github.com/kostko/libcurvecpr).
-The Botan crypto library for C++ is required to compile examples, but is not required to actually use libcurvecpr-asio.

 Assuming default library and installation locations, the bindings can be installed by using: